WinawerLab/bayesian-retinotopy/README.md

 [Neuropythy](https://github.com/noahbenson/neuropythy) library, which should be considered a companion of this repository.
-The Mathematica notebook makes heavy use of the [Neurotica](https://github.com/noahbenson/Neurotica) library, which is fairly equivalent in scope to the Neuropythy and is capable of producing the same registration calculations.
+The Mathematica notebook makes heavy use of the [Neurotica](https://github.com/noahbenson/Neurotica) library, which is fairly equivalent in scope to the Neuropythy library and is capable of producing the same registration calculations.
 (In fact, both libraries internally include and make use of a third [Java library](https://github.com/noahbenson/nben) to perform the registrations.)

 The versions of all libraries that were used to make the figures in the paper are given here.